-Gajar Halwa (Carrot Halwa) is one of my favorite desserts.
-When I was a kid, I hated veggies so much that my mother resorted to making this tasty treat specially for me to make me eat carrots 😉
+Gajar ka Halwa (Carrot Halwa) is one of my favorite desserts.
+When I was a kid, I hated carrots so much that my mother resorted to making this tasty treat specially for me to make me eat them.
+Healthy eyes, huh? 😉

 This recipe is to make carrot halwa in the traditional style using whole milk instead of condensed milk.
-Condensed milk saves a lot of time, but this halwa tastes much better if whole milk is used directly in the recipe.
+Condensed milk saves a lot of time, but this halwa tastes much better if whole milk is used.

 As we use just tender juicy carrots, full fat milk, ghee and sugar as the main ingredients, it is simple enough to make.
 This sweet is a great addition to any party menu.
 The below quantity serves about 5 people.

 - Carrots (Fresh medium sized carrots) – 10